Teja5011/Teja5011/README.md

 <h3 align="left">I'm a Aspiring Java Full Stack Developer and Graduate from India.
 I build applications/API's in SpringBoot.
 You can often see me exploring new technologies, I do enjoy working with Backend Technologies like Jdbc,Servlets,Jsp,Hibernate and also in Spring.
 Take a look at my repositories - some of my best works are pinned here..</h3>

-👀 I’m interested in software development, blockchain technology, and cloud computing.
+👀 I’m interested in software development, frontend technology, and cloud computing.
 I enjoy exploring cutting-edge technologies and working on innovative projects that make a difference.
 - 🌱 I’m currently learning Spring Boot, Spring Security and JWT.
 - 💞️ I’m looking to collaborate on Java applications, blockchain-based applications, decentralized platforms, and cloud-based solutions.
 - 📫 How to reach me: